What is a symbol and symbolism?

 The old man is compared to Christ in a religious manner, in terms of stamina and endurance.
 He is a teacher like Christ who teaches Manolin to fish, and the way he is humble.
 Repeatedly, it is demonstrated that the old man is a symbol of Christ with the way he fights the marlin.
 Later on, he also survives the shark’s attacks.

-The sea is a main symbol in Old man and the sea that symbolizes life and the struggles that every person is bound to endure.
+The sea is a symbol of life, and the struggles that every person is bound to endure.
 According to Hemingway, man is the most worthy in isolation because he has to work and survive on his own.
 The sea, in the novel, is a sign of life and Santiago’s isolation in the universe.
 As we can see that in the sea, there is no help or laws at all.
 Santiago faces his ultimate challenge all alone and survives.
 The novel, in this regard, is an example of Naturalism in Literature.

 The Marlin is a good opponent of Santiago, worthy to fight.
 It is a symbol of dignity and pride.
-The Marlin is in contrast to the sharks that are shameful rivals, not commendable to Santiago’s endeavors.
+The Marlin is in contrast to the sharks that are shameful rivals, not commendable to Santiago’s endeavours.
 Magnificent and radiant, the Marlin represents a perfect rival.
-In the world’s reality where, “Everything kills everything else”, Santiago feels truly fortunate to wind up against an animal that draws out the best in him.
+In the world’s reality where, “Everything kills everything else in some way”, Santiago feels truly fortunate to wind up against an animal that draws out the best in him.
 The Marlin brings out his qualities of courage, talent, fortitude, love, and regard.

 The lions in the story symbolize youth of the old man.
 They are a symbol of vitality.
 At the end of the novel, when Santiago dreams of the lions, it represents the hope of eternal life, of freedom and youth.
 Because of the qualities of strength of lions and their proud, the writer has used them to represent childhood days of Santiago.
 Lions are a symbol for his might and pride in days of his youth.
 Just as Santiago hunts the Marlin, lions are also mighty creatures and hunters.